Grace/PythonKeylogger/README.md

 # Python 3.8.2 Keylogger

-### Disclaimer: If you use this software, you agree to only use it for learning or white hat purposes.
+### If you use this software, you agree to only use it for learning or white hat purposes.

 >Don't be evil - Google